-3.7 We detailed our site visits in Part A and we do not repeat this information here.
-We did not visit this particular property nor did our aerial reconaissance fly over it.
+3.9 We detailed our site visits in Part A and we do not repeat this information here, other than to say we did not go onto the property.

 4 PLANNING INSTRUMENTS

 - 4.1 As discussed in our Part A decision, there is a wide range of planning instruments that are relevant under the RMA.
 This includes national and regional policy documents, along with regional and district plans.
 The key planning instruments relevant to this are as follows: - (a) Waitaki Catchment Water Allocation Plan (WCWARP); - (b) Natural Resources Regional Plan (NRRP); - (c) Proposed and Operative Canterbury Regional Policy Statement (CRPS); and - (d) Waitaki District Plan (WDP) - 4.2 The provisions of these planning instruments critically inform our overall assessment of the application under s104(1)(b) of the RMA, as discussed in Section 14 of this decision.
 In addition, the rules within the relevant planning instruments determine the status of the activity, as set out below.